 Exceptional rooms overlook the garden or the canal and feel very spacious.
-All have double sinks and a sofa area to relax in - Room 12 has the best views.
+All have double sinks and a sofa area to relax in.
 Great rooms are similar but a bit smaller - book Room 2 for a little private terrace.
 Better rooms look on to the internal lightwell so are slightly darker, but they have a sitting area; we'd recommend them if you're budget-conscious because, while you compromise on a view, you still get lots of floor space.
 Good rooms are the smallest, and some have just showers (no baths) and vertical in-room beams, which adds to the bijou feel.
 Some look onto the garden, with generous windows letting in lots of light; others look onto the internal lightwell.
-Some Good and Better rooms can be set up as twins but be aware that the majority are open-plan, with bathtubs in the bedroom.
+Some Good and Great rooms can be set up as twins but be aware that the majority are open-plan, with bathtubs in the bedroom.

 For other meals, staff can recommend restaurants nearby, or there's a list of Canal House-approved takeaways - order a pizza, have it delivered to the hotel and it will be brought to your room on a china plate!
 For a laid-back café atmosphere but gastro-pub food, try Café De Reiger on Nieuwe Leliestraat, 5 minutes behind the hotel.
 The menu is minimal but the food is delicious: our lamb was divine and prices are reasonable.
 Other favourites include Casa Di David for authentic Italian cuisine or Longpura for Indonesian fare, which is very popular in Amsterdam.

-Good, Better and Great rooms can fit a baby cot; Exceptional rooms can fit a baby cot and an extra bed.
-The Best suite can fit a baby cot and 2 extra beds.
+We suggest Exceptional, Outstanding and Best rooms for families, although all rooms can fit a baby cot.
+Exceptional rooms can fit a baby cot and an extra bed.
+The Best suite has a lounge that can fit 2 extra beds and a baby cot

-Available on request.
+Available on request

 Remember baby and child equipment may be limited or need pre-booking

-There are steep staircases to some rooms.
+There are steep staircases to some rooms